icapps/example-populate-coredata/README.md

 Target name: **Populator**

-The _Command Line Tool_ target is responsible for generating the database.
+The _Command Line Tool_ target is responsible for generating the prepopulated database.
 This tool will generate the sqlite file an move it to the correct location so your it will be added to your iOS target.

+In this case the generated data is hardcoded.
+But you will be able to fetch from an external service or file.
+Whatever fits your needs.

 ### iOS application